 If your cocoa butter has solidified in the cooler temperatures, scoop out a couple of tablespoons and place them in a small dipping dish (like the kind you use for soy sauce).
 Heat it with a blowdryer until it melts to a buttery consistency.

 Dip a few fingers into the dish of melted cocoa butter and rub it into the palms of your hands.
 Apply it to your hair, paying special attention to the dry and brittle ends.
 Saturate the hair with the cocoa butter, making sure that all the strands are coated until no more can be absorbed.

 Leave it in for a couple of hours or overnight while you sleep.
 The next morning, wash your hair thoroughly with shampoo and conditioner and style as usual.
 You’ll immediately feel the difference.

 Apply a light touch of cocoa butter in sections of your hair that are prone to the frizzies.
 You can use a spray bottle to spritz it on in its liquid state, or if it’s still solid, warm some up in the palms of your hands, and put it on with your fingertips to help calm down the flyaways.

 Using Cocoa Butter as a Color Hair Gloss

-Hair glosses are semi-permanent color enhancers that contain natural proteins.
+Hair gloss is a semi-permanent color enhancer that contains natural proteins.
 The proteins allow the gloss to act as a glaze over each hair strand, filling in the holes of highly porous hair shafts and contributing an unmistakable shiny surface to your tresses.